Exposition formats

-Metrics can be exposed to Prometheus using a simple text-based exposition format.
-There are various client libraries that implement this format for you.
+There are various client libraries that implement those formats for you.
 If your preferred language doesn't have a client library you can create your own.

 |